Long-Term Care

 To understand long-term care, it is helpful to understand how it differs from acute care.

-• basic functions, such as bathing, dressing, getting in and our of bed, going to the toilet, and eating (called activities of daily living, or ADLs -- see below);
+- Basic functions, such as bathing, dressing, getting in and out of bed, going to the toilet, and eating (called activities of daily living, or ADLs)

-• life management, such as shopping, money management, and taking medications; and
+- Life management, such as shopping, money management, and taking medications

 Long-term care also often involves the supervision required by a person with a cognitive impairment so that he will not harm himself or others.